nextflow-io/training/docs/nf_template/3_create.md

  * [new branch]      main -> main
 ```

-In nf-core the `main` branch is for stable releases and the `dev` branch is for merging feature branches.
-This enables `main` branch to remain fully functional while new features are developed, collected in the `dev` branch, and then merged once checks have been performed.
+In nf-core, the `main` branch is for stable releases and the `dev` branch is for merging feature branches together.
+This enables `main` branch to remain fully functional while new features are developed in feature branches, collected in the `dev` branch, and then merged into `main` once they are ready.

 <figure class="excalidraw">
 --8<-- "docs/nf_template/img/branches.excalidraw.svg"